yenloned/PiggyBank/README.md

 It does not involve any real currencies, trading, contracts, or agreements since this project is aimed to demo the web development technologies and practice.

 ## Live Demo
-This project is still on development status (7/5/2022).
+This project is still on development status (8/5/2022).
 The website will be hosted after completion.

 ## Technologies
-ReactJS, CSS, NodeJS, ExpressJS, MySQL, Axios, Bcrypt
+FrontEnd
+* ReactJS
+* CSS

+BackEnd
+* NodeJS
+* ExpressJS
+* MySQL

+Other Highlighted Libraries
+* Axios
+* JWT Token
+* Bcrypt
+* NodeMailer

 ## Getting Started